-14.11 The development plan for the area comprises The NWLDC Local Plan (as amended by the Partial Review), which was adopted in March 2021.
-The

-NWLDC Local Plan vision identifies Coalville as the District's main town.
+14.11 The development plan for the area comprises The NWLDC Local Plan (as amended by the Partial Review), which was adopted in March 2021 (the "NWLDC Local Plan" or the "Development Plan").
+The NWLDC Local Plan vision identifies Coalville as the District's main town.
 It states within the vision for the future that: